Emeka-Ugbanu-hub/text-animations-react/README.md

 |grad3   |  `string`    |`This property can only with the "gradientone" type sets the color to be animated (color name,hex)`
 |grad4   |  `string`    |`This property can only with the "gradientone" type sets the color to be animated (color name,hex)`

+## Issues and Bugs

+Let us know if you [found a bug ](https://github.com/Emeka-Ugbanu-hub/text-animations-react/issues)